Return to the Newsroom

 The yearly VAT return has to be submitted by February 25th following the given tax year.

-From 1 July 2021, the MOSS system changed to OSS and its application has been extended with distance selling and all the services provided for non-taxpayers where the place of performance is in the Member State where the consumption took place.
+The OSS system and its application has been extended since 2021 with distance selling and all the services provided for non-taxpayers where the place of performance is in the Member State where the consumption took place.
 Taxpayers involved in distance selling may register in the one-stop shop system and settle their tax liabilities in respect of several Member States simultaneously.
 Tax returns must be filed electronically in the EU and non-EU one-stop shop system on quarterly basis.

 For B2C distance sales of goods from outside the EU, the Import One-Stop-Shop (IOSS) scheme is applicable.

-In line with EU provisions, the threshold for distance sales to non-taxable persons was reduced to EUR 10,000 on 1 July 2021.
+In line with EU provisions, the threshold for distance sales to non-taxable persons is EUR 10,000.

 Reduced VAT rates